 \section{Introduction}

-The problem of solving for the equilibrium prices and allocation of a market economy has large informational and computational requirements \citep{hayek1945use}.
+The problem of computing the equilibrium prices and allocation of a market economy has large informational and computational requirements \citep{hayek1945use,scarf1967computation}.
 In this work we apply the idea of abstraction to market equilibrium computation.
-We construct a simplified model of a market (aka. an abstraction), solve for the equilibrium in the abstraction, and then lift the answers back to the original market.
+We construct a simplified model of a market, referred to as an abstraction, solve for the equilibrium in the abstraction, and then lift the solution back to the original market.
 We derive analytic bounds for the error in the computed equilibrium as a function of abstraction quality, describe two methods of abstraction that can be useful in practical problems, and evaluate our approach on real datasets.

 Computing optimal allocations subject to constraints has been a problem of interest since the inception of modern economic theory.
 Early applications included trying to use linear programming to plan the entire Soviet economy \citep{kantorovich1960mathematical,kantorovich1975mathematics}.
-Modern market designers, with slightly less grand visions, also use centralized algorithms to construct allocations with various properties such as incentive compatibility, envy free-ness, stability, efficiency, and notions of fairness \citep{roth2002economist,klemperer2018auctions}.
+Modern market designers, with slightly less grand visions, also use centralized algorithms to construct allocations with various properties such as incentive compatibility, envy freeness, stability, efficiency, and notions of fairness \citep{roth2002economist,klemperer2018auctions}.

-The computation of market equilibrium is used as a component of a powerful allocation algorithm: competitive equilibrium from equal incomes, CEEI \citep{varian1974equity}.
-Individuals are endowed with a budget of pseudo currency, give their valuations for items, an equilibrium of the resulting market is computed, and individuals receive the allocation from this equilibrium.
-This mechanism is known to have good allocative properties including that it is approximately incentive compatible in the large \citep{budish2011combinatorial} and produces allocations which maximize the product of utilities (a.k.a Nash social welfare), a criterion that ``exhibits an elusive combination of fairness and efficiency properties'' \citep{caragiannis2016unreasonable}.
-CEEI and related algorithms are deployed in practice in course allocation at Wharton Business School \citep{budish2016bringing} or in Spliddit, an online application which helps groups of individuals allocate tasks such as household chores \citep{goldman2015spliddit}.